michaelfiber/Heinous-Build-System/README.md

 ```

 Using this config file:
+* All files in the build folder are processed once when heinous-build is run and then the build folder is watched for changes.
+* All files listed under "copy" are copied once when heinous-build is run and then the paths are watched for changes.
 * if a JS file is saved to the "build" directory and it includes the line ```import Vue from 'vue';``` it will:
   1. rewrite that import to be ```import Vue from './vue.esm.browser.min.js';```
   2. save the result to the "dest" directory